pippinbarr/cart253-2018/modules/core-arrays/core-arrays.md

 balls.push(new Ball(30,10,2,2,10,2));
 ```

-- This starts with an empty array and then adds new balls into it one by one
+- This starts with an empty array and then adds new Ball objects into it one by one
 - Each new ball is added to the __end__ of the array
+- It's kind of nice because we don't need to worry about which number we're up to now, so we're less likely to make a mistake with that...

 ---